ASZM101/playwright-scrapers/README.md

 3. Open a terminal or command prompt, and navigate to the root directory of the cloned repository

-4. Run the `scholarship_finder.py` with the following command:
+4. Run the `scholarship_finder.py` script with the following command:

    ```
    python3 scholarship_finder.py